Cluster Installation

 Install Synnax on a variety of operating systems.

-This page will walk you through how to install the Synnax binary on Windows, MacOS, and Linux.
+This page will walk you through how to install the Synnax binary on Windows, macOS, and Linux.
 To get started, select your operating system below:

 Installing on Docker